stenskjaer/oh-my-bills/README.md

 docker run -p 5000:5000 -t stenskjaer/oh-my-bills
 ```

+Now you can visit the endoint `localhost:5000/recurring` to get an analysis result.
+Note that for privacy reasons the data provided in the public Docker image is not that rich.

 ## Provide you own data

 This example uses my default data.
 If you want to try with your own data, you can build a custom docker image and send in your own data as a CSV file.